keyestudio/KS0555-Keyestudio-Mini--Caterpillar-Tank-Robot/kidsblock/kidsblock.md

 The t is the time that emitting signal meets obstacle and returns.
 And the propagation speed of sound in the air is about 343m/s, and distance = speed * time.
 However, the ultrasonic wave emits and comes back, which is 2 times of distance.
 Therefore, it needs to be divided by 2, the distance measured by **ultrasonic wave = (speed * time)/2**

-\1.
-Use method and timing chart of ultrasonic module:
+1. Use method and timing chart of ultrasonic module:

-\2.
-Setting the delay time of Trig pin of SR04 to 10μs at least, which can trigger it to detect distance.
+2. Setting the delay time of Trig pin of SR04 to 10μs at least, which can trigger it to detect distance.

-\3.
-After triggering, the module will automatically send eight 40KHz ultrasonic pulses and detect whether there is a signal return.
+3. After triggering, the module will automatically send eight 40KHz ultrasonic pulses and detect whether there is a signal return.
 This step will be completed automatically by the module.

-\4.
-If the signal returns, the Echo pin will output a high level, and the duration of the high level is the time from the transmission of the ultrasonic wave to the return.
+4. If the signal returns, the Echo pin will output a high level, and the duration of the high level is the time from the transmission of the ultrasonic wave to the return.

 ![image-20230525110337646](media/image-20230525110337646.png)

-#### **(5)Circuit diagram of ultrasonic sensor:**
+Circuit diagram of ultrasonic sensor:

 ![](media/a25028af84d6c7c94382c2a907101241.jpeg)

-#### **(6)Connection Diagram:**
+#### **(4)Connection Diagram:**

 ![](media/d8fad040d3ab5abe247d6a8d1e08a13d.png)

 <span style="color: rgb(255, 76, 65);">Wiring Note:</span> The VCC pin of the ultrasonic sensor module is connected to the 5v(V) of the Keyestudio 8833 motor drive expansion board, the Trig pin is connected to digital D12, the Echo pin is connected to digital D13, and the Gnd pin is connected to Gnd(G);

-#### **(7)Test Code:**
+#### **(5)Test Code:**

 You can also drag blocks to edit your code, as shown below